-Summit 9 will feature deep dives into four of the strategic issues of the future.
+Summit 9, The Engineering Ideas Institute, July 29-30 & August 4-5, 2020.
+Summit 9 featured deep dives into four of the strategic issues of the future.

-- Technological Driving Forces – Social Impacts of Technology / Building Capacities for Stewardship of Technology (Wednesday, July 29, 2020, 10:00 AM – 2:00 PM CDT)
+Technological Driving Forces – Social Impacts of Technology / Building Capacities for Stewardship of Technology (Session 1 Report)

-Environmentally Responsible Engineering Leadership Challenges – Building Capacities for Leading ERE Work / Leading the Change (Thursday, July 30, 2020, 10:00 AM – 2:00 PM CDT)
+Environmentally Responsible Engineering Leadership Challenges – Building Capacities for Leading ERE Work / Leading the Change (Session 2 Report)

-Diversity Challenges – Exploring Barriers and Enablers for Women and Under-Represented Minorities in Engineering (Wednesday, August 5, 2020, 10:00 AM – 2:00 PM CDT)
+Diversity Challenges – Exploring Barriers and Enablers for Women and Under-Represented Minorities in Engineering (Session 3 Report)